victoriatrac/trac-fe-app/README.md

 - uploaded to vercel after fixing package issues
 - created new css file for shared attributes
 - organized codeblocks in existing files
+- created basic task application with form and fake axios calls
+-